ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

 {PANEL: Additional JSON Patching Options}

 The samples given above remain simple, showing how to manipulate document properties.
-Note that JSON Patches have additional options, like the manipulation of array elements:
+Note that JSON Patches have additional options, like the manipulation of array or list elements:

 * **Add an array element**
       {CODE-BLOCK: JavaScript}